Belasco Theatre: Interior

 The interior color scheme was devised largely by Wilfred Buckland, who worked for Belasco's studios.
 Everett Shinn designed murals for the theater.
 The Belasco was outfitted with the most advanced stagecraft tools available including extensive lighting rigs, a hydraulics system, and vast wing and fly space.
 Like the neighboring Lyceum Theatre, it was built with ample workshop space underneath the stage.
 Tiffany Studio designed lighting fixtures throughout the theater, which were executed by theatrical-lighting specialists Nimis & Nimis.
 Nineteen emergency exits lead from the auditorium onto the street or the alley, including ten from orchestra level.
 According to news reports published when the theater opened, the entire theater could be evacuated in three minutes.
+The Belasco's color scheme consisted largely of blue, green, and brown hues.

 The theater was also mechanically advanced for its time, with heating, cooling, and ventilating systems.
 There were no radiators in the theater, but the floor contained a plenum system with 350 ducts.
 The plenum system used to evenly distribute the heat from two boilers, either of which could heat the theater on its own.
 When a sufficient level of heat had been reached, the heat was shut off and fresh air was distributed through the plenum system, using large blowers.
 Air outflow passed through hidden openings in the ceiling of the auditorium.
 In addition, the cellar contained a fire pump capable of 250 gal per minute, supplied by a 15000 gal water tower on the roof and a 10000 gal reserve tank in the basement.
 Below the stage was a mezzanine with heating coils.
 Each side of the theater had three separate sets of fire escapes, and the western side had a marble-and-stone staircase leading directly into the alley there.
+The additional exits were constructed to prevent crowd crushes, such as happened in the 1876 Brooklyn Theatre fire, where hundreds had died.